-If you are like most families, resources are tight and financial planning isn’t something you are excited about doing.
+If you are like most families, resources are tight and financial planning isn’t something you are excited about doing, then so money matters.
 It reminds me of the routine maintenance of going to the doctor.
 I know I need to visit the doctor every year and if I’m being really honest with myself, I’m not ready to step on the scale and see that number, or hear that my cholesterol needs to be checked again to see if it’s come down.
 I can tell you it hasn’t come down, because I know I haven’t changed my diet or exercise patterns to get it to come down – so can’t we just skip all that?
 I might rather enjoy skipping the doctor altogether this month, knowing I will need to get the needle in my arm to find out what I already know.
-In the back of my mind is that little subconscious part of me trying to convince me “I’ll do something for myself instead”!
-Then, begin the negotiations such as “I know I am not the healthiest person alive and I’m OK with that to a certain degree”.
+In the back of my mind is that little subconscious part of me trying to convince me, “I’ll do something for myself instead”!
+Then, begin the negotiations such as “I know I am not the healthiest person alive, and I’m OK with that to a certain degree”.
 Isn’t this how we tend to look at our finances, too?

-Pause for a moment and day dream.
+Pause for a moment and daydream.
 Think about the next 6 months only of all of your financial needs.
 Don’t go beyond a year (I knew you were going to do that).
 Write down in your mind something that you hadn’t planned on doing, but that you really, really want to do.
 Doesn’t matter who it’s with, who it’s for, it has to be something you want.
 Keep thinking, be a little selfish if you aren’t letting yourself, and give yourself permission to want this.
 Wait for something (or multiple things) that make you get butterflies, that make you smile, that make you potentially want to cry… This is it!
 These emotions will drive you and motivate you in a way that your brain will not.

 This is the secret to financial planning – it’s goal setting, tied to your specific wants and needs.